Solod-S/google-calendar-api/README.md

 2. You will be redirected to the Google sign-in page.
 3. After signing in and granting permissions, you will be redirected back with a message indicating a successful login.
 4. Access `https://localhost:3000/calendars` to list all your Google Calendars.
+5. Access `https://localhost:3000/tasks` to list all your Google Tasks.
-5. Access `https://localhost:3000/events` to list the upcoming events from your primary Google Calendar.
+6. Access `https://localhost:3000/events` to list the upcoming events from your primary Google Calendar.
 You can specify a different calendar by adding `?calendar=your_calendar_id` to the URL.
-6. Access `https://localhost:3000/refresh-token/:${refresh_token}` to refresh the access token.
+7. Access `https://localhost:3000/refresh-token/:${refresh_token}` to refresh the access token.

 ## Contributing